You should have the following items available when starting this process:

 Obtaining the ISO

-You can download the Datto Utilities image (.ISO) from the Datto Downloads page.
+You can download the Datto Utilities image (.ISO) from the Datto Downloads page by select the download link for SIRIS Imaged Installed 16.04 or BMR 16.04.
 Once the image file has downloaded, proceed to the next section.

 Imaging the USB Drive with Rufus